apache/accumulo-website/_docs-2/administration/fate.md

 This command accepts zero more transaction IDs.
 If given no transaction IDs, it will dump all active transactions.
 A FATE operations is compromised as a sequence of REPOs.
-In order to start a FATE transaction, a REPO is pushed onto a per transaction REPO stack.
+In order to start a FATE transaction, a REPO is pushed onto a per-transaction REPO stack.
 The top of the stack always contains the next REPO the FATE transaction should execute.
 When a REPO is successful it may return another REPO which is pushed on the stack.
 The `dump` command will print all of the REPOs on each transactions stack.
-The REPOs are serialized to JSON in order to make them human readable.
+The REPOs are serialized to JSON in order to make them human-readable.